Shroud of Turin. The Shroud of Turin: modern photo of the face, positive left, negative right.

 See also References Notes Further reading Guscin, Mark (1 June 1998).
 External links Is This the Real Face of Jesus Christ? - Page 1.
 Using cutting-edge technology on the famed Shroud of Turin, a team of computer artists has uncovered what they say may be a portrait of the true face of Jesus.

 The History Channel will reveal the image -- and the painstaking and technical process of finding it -- tonight at 9 p.m.
 ET in the special "The Real Face of Jesus? " The Real Face of Jesus?
 Viewers should be prepared: The results achieved through the convergence of science and religion doesn't resemble the popularized images of Jesus.
 It's impossible to know how close the computer-generated images come to reality, but they'll likely be of tremendous interest, both to believers and to the curious.

 The Real Face of Jesus? — History.com TV Episodes, Schedule, & Video.
-Shroud of Turin Research Project (often abbreviated as STURP) refers to a team of scientists which performed a set of experiments and analyses on the Shroud of Turin during the late 1970s and early 1980s.
+Shroud of Turin Research Project.
+The Shroud of Turin Research Project (often abbreviated as STURP) refers to a team of scientists which performed a set of experiments and analyses on the Shroud of Turin during the late 1970s and early 1980s.